Correr-Zhou/correr-zhou.github.io/_pages/about.md

 # 🔥 News
-- *2023.10*: One paper is accepted by WACV 2024! 🎉
+- *2023.10* &ensp; One paper is accepted by WACV 2024! 🎉
-- *2023.10*: I am awarded a China Postgraduate National Scholarship! 🏆
+- *2023.10* &ensp; I am awarded a China Postgraduate National Scholarship! 🏆
-- *2023.04*: I join [Tencent YouTu Lab](https://open.youtu.qq.com/) as a research intern! 🔬
+- *2023.04* &ensp; I join [Tencent YouTu Lab](https://open.youtu.qq.com/) as a research intern! 🔬
-- *2023.03*: Our paper is selected as a CVPR Highlight (Top 2.6% of 9155 submissions)! 🎉
+- *2023.03* &ensp; Our paper is selected as a CVPR Highlight (Top 2.6% of 9155 submissions)! 🎉
-- *2023.02*: One first-author paper is accepted by CVPR 2023! 🎉
+- *2023.02* &ensp; One first-author paper is accepted by CVPR 2023! 🎉
-- *2022.07*: I join [Zhejiang Lab](https://en.zhejianglab.com/) as a research intern! 🔬
+- *2022.07* &ensp; I join [Zhejiang Lab](https://en.zhejianglab.com/) as a research intern! 🔬
-- *2022.07*: One first-author paper is accepted by ECCV 2022! 🎉
+- *2022.07* &ensp; One first-author paper is accepted by ECCV 2022! 🎉
-- *2021.07*: I get my bachelor’s degree as an outstanding graduate! 👨‍🎓
+- *2021.07* &ensp; I get my bachelor’s degree as an outstanding graduate! 👨‍🎓
-- *2021.03*: I join [SIAT, CAS](https://english.siat.ac.cn/) as a research assistant and will spend my last undergraduate time here! 🔬
+- *2021.03* &ensp; I join [SIAT, CAS](https://english.siat.ac.cn/) as a research assistant and will spend my last undergraduate time here! 🔬
 <!-- - *2020.10*: I acquire a qualification of postgraduate recommendation, and decide to pursue my master’s degree in UCAS! 👨‍🎓 -->
-- *2020.09*: I am awarded a China Undergraduate National Scholarship! 🏆
+- *2020.09* &ensp; I am awarded a China Undergraduate National Scholarship! 🏆
 <!-- - *2019.05*: We win the second prize of [CN-ROBOCON](https://en.wikipedia.org/wiki/ABU_Robocon) after one-year's preparation.
 Thanks all my teammates! 🥈 -->